Gouravjaat07/Dynamic-Music-Player/README.md

 🎵 Dynamic Music Player

 A sleek, modern, and fully-featured Music Player Web Application built with HTML, CSS, and JavaScript.
-It supports all essential controls including volume, repeat, shuffle, and an animated, responsive UI.
+It supports all essential controls including volume, repeat, shuffle, and an animated, responsive UI

 🚀 Features